How to get current date and time in seconds in JMeter?

 Solution:

-JMeter function time() generates timestamp in epoch format in millisecond i.e. 13 digits numbers like 1559815879767.
+JMeter function time() generates timestamp in epoch format in milliseconds i.e. 13 digits numbers like 1559815879767.
 Sometimes there is a requirement to pass the current timestamp in second i.e. 10 digits numbers like 1559815879.
-Some performance testers use BeanShell code to convert epoch timestamp (which is in milliseconds) to second.
+Some performance testers use BeanShell code to convert epoch timestamp (which is in milliseconds) to seconds.
 Just to recall, try to avoid the use of BeanShell or Groovy coding unless you have an alternate way.

 ${__time(/1000,)}